Okta SCIM Integration with Snowflake¶

 Create the custom role OKTA_PROVISIONER.
 All users and roles in Snowflake created by Okta will be owned by the scoped down OKTA_PROVISIONER role.

-create or replace role okta_provisioner; grant create user on account to role okta_provisioner; grant create role on account to role okta_provisioner;
+create role if not exists okta_provisioner; grant create user on account to role okta_provisioner; grant create role on account to role okta_provisioner;

 Let the ACCOUNTADMIN role create the security integration using the OKTA_PROVISIONER custom role.
 For more information, see CREATE SECURITY INTEGRATION.